Bart D. Ehrman: Religious views

-Ehrman has said he progressed from evangelical belief to agnosticism, identifying the problem of suffering as decisive.
+Ehrman has said he progressed from evangelical belief to agnosticism, identifying the problem of suffering as decisive for him.
 He has written, "the problem of suffering became for me the problem of faith" and has said, "I no longer go to church, no longer believe, no longer consider myself a Christian".
-In a 2008 interview he said, "I simply didn't believe that there was a God of any sort".
+In a 2008 interview he said that beginning around 2000, he realized that he "simply didn't believe that there was a God of any sort.
+It's not that I'm affirming and absolutely stating there is no God—I don't know if there's a God—but if there is a God, he certainly is not the God that I grew up to worship in the Christian tradition".

 Ehrman has said that he is both agnostic and atheist but that "I usually confuse people when I tell them I'm both".
 "Atheism is a statement about faith and agnosticism is a statement about epistemology", he said.

-Ehrman argues that Jesus of Nazareth existed historically, and has summarized the claim in popular form "he did exist, whether we like it or not".
+Ehrman argues that Jesus of Nazareth "certainly" existed historically, and has summarized the claim in popular form "he did exist, whether we like it or not".
 His position on Christology is historical rather than confessional.
 In summarizing How Jesus Became God, NPR recorded his judgment that "Jesus himself didn't call himself God and didn't consider himself God".
 He has also written that Jesus did not teach postmortem reward and punishment as popularly conceived.
 In a 2020 essay he argued that Jesus proclaimed resurrection and the coming kingdom rather than eternal torment.

 Reception

 Scholars have assessed Ehrman's trade books as effective popularization and as polemical in tone.
 Daniel B. Wallace's review of Misquoting Jesus in the Journal of the Evangelical Theological Society called the opening chapters "a very good" introduction to New Testament textual criticism, then argued that the book "paints a very bleak picture of scribal activity" and that Ehrman "overstates his case".

 Larry Hurtado judged How Jesus Became God to be aimed at lay readers "generally unacquainted with this scholarly work" and warned that "a polemical agenda may well make for a lively discussion, but it also lessens somewhat his ability to give a balanced historical picture".
 Luke Timothy Johnson, reviewing the same book, described Ehrman as a practitioner of "counter-apologetics" and questioned the handling of resurrection experiences while acknowledging the clarity of the exposition.

-Reviewers have also credited specific biblical inerrancy and forgery arguments.
-Michael J. Kruger wrote in Themelios that Ehrman is "absolutely correct that early Christians simply did not see [pseudonymous writing] this way.
-To them, forgery was a lie, plain and simple".
-Academic reviews of the scholarly monograph Forgery and Counterforgery in Novum Testamentum, The Journal of Religion, and The Journal of Theological Studies have discussed the book's scope and definitions of forgery between 100-400AD, praising the documentation while debating the breadth of the term "forgery" and individual case judgments.

 Reception of later trade books has been mixed but their accessibility is generally noted.
 The Washington Independent Review of Books called The Triumph of Christianity "solidly grounded in first-rate scholarship".
 Kirkus Reviews called the book "accessible and intriguing but not groundbreaking".